 This will display the version of GCC (GNU Compiler Collection) that was installed with the Command Line Tools package.

-6. Additionally, you can install full-fledged Xcode from the App Store if you need a complete development environment.
+- Optionally, install the full version of Xcode from the App Store for a complete development environment.

 Note: Installing full Xcode will require significantly more disk space than just the Command Line Tools package.